Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ## Request Debugging section

-Request debugging is a mechanism that allows admin to collect the timing of proxy path request in the response header (X-Kong-Request-Debug-Output) and optionally, the error log.
+Request debugging is a mechanism that allows admins to collect the timing of proxy path requests in the response header (X-Kong-Request-Debug-Output) and optionally, the error log.

 This feature provides insights into the time spent within various components of Kong, such as plugins, DNS resolution, load balancing, and more.
-It also provides contextual information such as domain name tried during these processes.
+It also provides contextual information such as domain names tried during these processes.